 document.write('You have arrived from<BR> '+ref)

-Here is the output ( if your browser referrer is available )
+Here is the output (URL) ( if your browser referrer is available )

-Use the menu in left and arrive at this page from different pages and check how the referrer value changes.
+Use the top menu and arrive at this page from different pages and check how the referrer value changes.

 Please note that it is not possible to always get the referrer value from the visitor browser even if the visitor has clicked a valid link and arrived at the page.
 Referrer value can be prevented from carrying by the browser settings.